 Type of Assignment: Full Time Assignment Category: Regular Position

-Position Details: One regular, part-time position, 30 hours per week, 11 months spread over 12 months per year on the Oceanside campus.
-The work schedule will be Monday through Thursday, 9:00 am - 5:00 pm.
+Position Details: One regular, grant-funded, exempt, full-time classified administrator position, 40 hours per week, 12 months per year on the Oceanside campus, reporting to the Dean of Mathematics and Sciences.
+The current MESA grant will end July 2027, with possibility of renewal.
+The work schedule will normally be Monday through Friday, 8:00 am - 5:00 pm.
+Remote work will be available after the successful completion of the probationary period and at the discretion of the supervisor.
 The person selected for this position will be subject to assignment to any district facility during any hours of operation.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.